The Last Command (1955 film): Plot

 In 1835, Jim Bowie discovers uneasy disputes between the Mexican government and the American immigrants who've settled in Texas.
 Dozens of American men, including Stephen F. Austin have been arrested for supposedly igniting rebellions against the Mexican governor Juan Almonte and the Mexican garrisons throughout Texas.
 Bowie attends a meeting of the Texian malcontents, listens to their arguments but urges calm and patience.
-When several of the Texians confront Bowie that he is not only a large landowner and he is married to a daughter of a Mexican Lieutenant Governor.
+Several of the Texians confront Bowie that he is not only a large landowner, but he is married to a daughter of a Mexican Lieutenant Governor.
 Bowie says these things are true.
 When faced with accusations he is disloyal to the American settlers, Bowie, who has only recently used his influence to free William Travis from arrest, leaves.
 After his departure, Mike "the Bull" Radin, a hot head Texian challenges Bowie to a knife fight.
 Bowie wins the fight and the respect of Mike.

 On his return home Bowie is arrested by Mexican soldiers and brought to General Santa Anna.
 Unlike other films depicting the Texas War of Independence, Bowie and Santa Anna are friends and respect each other.
 Bowie relates the concerns of the Texians and notices Santa Anna has a Napoleon complex.
 He advises Santa Anna to free the arrested political prisoners and return Mexico to following the terms of the 1824 Constitution of Mexico.
 The two men agree to disagree but Santa Anna informs Bowie of the real reason his soldiers had brought him to him; Bowie's wife and children have died in a cholera epidemic.